-mk-ros
+mk-ros documentation

-A 'low-cost' do-it-yourself robotic plattform project.
+This is the documentation for the mk-ros project: a 'low-cost' do-it-yourself robotic plattform project.

 mk-ros is a low-cost robotic platform —as low as it can get— based on the popular mBot Ranger developed by Makeblock.
 The original robot has been expanded to use more sensors, (a 2D-Lidar and a Depth-Camera) as well as more computational power.
 The whole purpose of the project is to develop an educational platform that works with the ROS environment.